Public Flipper Releases

 file on the main branch.

-GitHub Actions has a limitation we need to work around here: It allows push events to as triggers for a workflow, but not individual commits.
+GitHub Actions has a limitation that we need to work around: it enables push events to act as triggers for a workflow, but not individual commits.
 This requires us to first scan through all potential commits of a push to identify commits that match the aforementioned versioning schema.
 This is done through a custom action.

-Only if this action is successful, the remaining steps are taken which
+If this action is successful, the remaining steps are taken:

 - Check out the versioning commit.